|

 Gold

-• All three wheat classes are trading lower this morning after breaking nearby support to start the week.
+• All three wheat classes are trading higher this morning after Chicago and spring wheat March futures fell to new contract lows to end last week.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.